 A week to meet students from across the country, visit with Iowa legislators, tour the historic memorials and museums in our nation's capitol.

 Every June since the 1950s, as many as 1,800 high school students from across the country spend a week in the nation's capital as part of the National Rural Electric Cooperative Youth Tour.
-The students are sponsored by electric cooperatives that are committed to educating America's rural youth about America and the role electric cooperatives play in developing strong rural communities.
+The students are sponsored by electric cooperatives, like Pella Cooperative Electric, that are committed to educating America's rural youth about America and the role electric cooperatives play in developing strong rural communities.

 Pella Cooperative Electric sponsors one student each year who resides within the Pella Cooperative Electric service territory.
 This includes part of Jasper, Mahaska, Marion, and Poweshiek counties in Central Iowa.

 When does it happen?